Mental Health Resources

 Dystonia can be a difficult and painful disorder to live with.
 Managing the day-to-day challenges can seem overwhelming.
 Mental health plays a direct role in our behavior; the way we think, feel and/or act.
 There are various factors that may account for your mental health problems, including biological factors; life experience, or family history of mental health problems.

-If you are in a crisis
+If you are in a mental health crisis,

 Ways to Support